rudrankriyam/iOS-Projects/README.md

 This repository contains iOS applications for learning purposes.

-MOST of the projects are work in progress, and should be completed by the end of the winter.
+MOST of the projects are work in progress.

 ## Swift Language